 1. Don’t Leave Your Addiction Rehab Program Early

-The National Institute on Drug Abuse says that achieving a good outcome from a residential drug addiction program is dependent upon receiving treatment for an adequate length of time.
+The National Institute on Drug Abuse says that achieving a positive outcome from a residential drug addiction program depends on receiving treatment for an adequate length of time.
 How long does addiction rehab take?
 There’s no one-size-fits-all answer to this question, but research suggests that an effective addiction treatment program generally requires a minimum of 90 days.